-The "Anti-Lock Brake System (ABS) Warning Light" monitors the Anti-Lock Brake System.
-The light will come on when the ignition switch is turned to the ON position and may stay on for as long as four seconds.
+The amber "Anti-Lock Brake Warning Light" will turn on when the ignition switch is turned to the ON position and may stay on for as long as four seconds.

-If the "ABS Warning Light" remains on or comes on while driving, it indicates that the anti-lock portion of the brake system is not functioning and that service is required.
-However, the conventional brake system will continue to operate normally if the "Brake Warning Light" is not on.
+If the "Anti-Lock Brake Warning Light" remains on or comes on while driving, it indicates that the anti-lock portion of the brake system is not functioning and that service is required.
+However, the conventional brake system will continue to operate normally if the "Brake

-If the "ABS Warning Light" is on, the brake system should be serviced as soon as possible to restore the benefits of anti-lock brakes.
-If the "ABS Warning Light" does not come on when the ignition switch is turned to the ON position, have the bulb repaired as soon as possible.
+If the "Anti-Lock Brake Warning Light" is on, the brake system should be serviced as soon as possible to restore the benefits of anti-lock brakes.
+If the "Anti-Lock Brake Warning Light" does not come on when the ignition switch is turned to the ON position, have the light repaired as soon as possible.